Can A Dental Exam Save A Life?

 - Severe drooling

-If your pet is experiencing any of these symptoms, make sure to give your vet a call and ask for further assistance or advice.
+If your pet is experiencing any of these symptoms, give your vet a call and ask for further assistance or advice.

 How can I help a homeless pet?

-Our shelter, clinic and other services rely solely on the support of our community.
+Our shelter, clinic, and other services rely solely on the support of our community.
 Grants like the one given to us by Pedigree help us provide a comfortable life for more pets.
 The ability to afford dental procedures for homeless pets is priceless.
-It saves lives, and saves adopters from potentially expensive future visits to a vet.
+It saves lives, not to mention that it saves adopters from potentially expensive future visits to a vet.